He Jiankui affair

-The He Jiankui genome editing incident is a scientific and bioethical controversy concerning the use of genome editing following its first use on humans by Chinese scientist He Jiankui, who edited the genomes of human embryos in 2018.
+The He Jiankui affair is a scientific and bioethical controversy concerning the use of genome editing following its first use on humans by Chinese scientist He Jiankui, who edited the genomes of human embryos in 2018.
 He became widely known on 26 November 2018 after he announced that he had created the first human genetically edited babies.
 He was listed in Time magazine's 100 most influential people of 2019.
 The affair led to ethical and legal controversies, resulting in the indictment of He and two of his collaborators, Zhang Renli and Qin Jinzhou.
 He eventually received widespread international condemnation.

-He Jiankui, working at the Southern University of Science and Technology (SUSsyTech) in Shenzhen, China, started a project to help people with HIV-related fertility problems, specifically involving HIV-positive fathers and HIV-negative mothers.
+He Jiankui, working at the Southern University of Science and Technology (SUSTech) in Shenzhen, China, started a project to help people with HIV-related fertility problems, specifically involving HIV-positive fathers and HIV-negative mothers.
 The subjects were offered standard in vitro fertilisation services and in addition, use of CRISPR gene editing (CRISPR/Cas9), a technology for modifying DNA.
-The embryos' genomes were edited to remove the CCR5 gene in an attempt to confer genetic resistance to HIV.
+The embryos' genomes were edited to inactivate the CCR5 gene in an attempt to confer genetic resistance to HIV.
 The clinical project was conducted secretly until 25 November 2018, when MIT Technology Review broke the story of the human experiment based on information from the Chinese clinical trials registry.
 Compelled by the situation, he immediately announced the birth of genome-edited babies in a series of five YouTube videos the same day.
 The first babies, known by their pseudonyms Lulu (露露) and Nana (娜娜), are twin girls born in October 2018, and the second birth and third baby born was in 2019, named Amy.
 He reported that the babies were born healthy.